sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

 - Signaled by the `contract` keyword
 - 2 other similar objects are
-  - `interface` is structured exactly like a `contract`, except none of the functions are defined, they are only declared.
-This type of declaration is often called a `stub`
+  - `interface` is structured exactly like a `contract`, except none of the functions are defined, they are only declared
+    > This type of declaration is often called a `stub`
   - `library` is meant to be deployed only once and used by other contracts, using the `delegatecall` method

 ### Functions